Kashmir division

-The Kashmir division is a revenue and administrative division of the Indian-administered Jammu and Kashmir.
+The Kashmir division is a revenue and administrative division of the Indian-administered Jammu and Kashmir in the disputed Kashmir region.
 It comprises the Kashmir Valley, bordering the Jammu Division to the south and Ladakh to the east.
 The Line of Control forms its boundary with the Pakistani-administered territories of Gilgit−Baltistan and Azad Jammu and Kashmir to the north and west and west, respectively.

 Its main city is Srinagar.
-Other important cities include :Anantnag, :Baramulla, :Sopore and Kulgam.
+Other important cities include Anantnag, Baramulla, Sopore, Bandipora, Sumbal and Kulgam.

 Districts

 The Indian administrative districts for the Kashmir Valley were reorganised in 1968, and 2006, each time subdividing existing districts.
 Kashmir Division currently consists of the following ten districts:

 Demographics

 Religion

-The Kashmir division is largely Muslim (96.41%) with a small Hindu (2.45%) and Sikh (0.81%) population.
-Among Muslims, about 10% are Shias, remaining being Sunni.
-Majority of the population is made up of ethnic Kashmiris, with a significant minority of Gujjars and Bakarwals.
+The Kashmir division is largely Muslim (97.16%) with a very small Hindu (2.45%) and Sikh (0.81%) population.
+The Muslim population consists of both Shias and Sunnis.
+The majority of the Muslim population is made up of ethnic Kashmiris, with a significant minority of Pahari-Pothwari and Gujjar-Bakarwal people mainly living at the border area adjoining Pakistani administered Kashmir.
+The valley had a small but visible minority of Kashmiri Hindus prior to the exodus of Kashmiri Hindus in the 1990s.
+It is estimated that during the peak of the insurgency, 60,000 - 100,000 were forced to leave the valley.